 Atlanta Citizenship & Naturalization Attorneys

-Ross & Pines is here to Help You Become a Citizen
+Ross & Pines, LLC is Here to Help You Become a Citizen

-At Ross & Pines, our Atlanta immigration attorneys work closely with immigrants interested in becoming citizens of the United States.
-We can guide you through the citizenship process and help make sure that your application for citizenship is granted.
+At Ross & Pines, LLC, our Atlanta naturalization attorneys work closely with immigrants interested in becoming citizens of the United States.
+Our experienced citizenship and naturalization lawyers can guide you through the citizenship process and help make sure that your application for citizenship is granted.
 The naturalization process can appear daunting at first sight.
-However, working with an experienced immigration lawyer can help avoid confusion and ensure that you comply with applicable laws and immigration requirements.
+However, working with an experienced citizenship lawyer in Atlanta can help avoid confusion and ensure that you comply with applicable laws and immigration requirements.

 Over the years, our firm has established a well-respected immigration practice.
 We take a thorough approach to each and every immigration case we handle, understanding that the futures of our clients lie in the results we obtain for them.
 We have handled numerous cases involving citizenship and naturalization and can capably guide you through the process.

 Do I Need a Lawyer to Apply for Citizenship?

 No you don't need a lawyer to apply for citizenship.
 However, it in beneficial to hire a citizenship lawyer.
 A lawyer can help you figure out what documents you need, or whether you meet the good moral character and other eligibility requirements in the first place.
 Additionally, if there's some potential problem with your eligibility for citizenship, a lawyer is going to be able to spot it before you get started.